GamerX27/X27Linux-distro/README.md

 # X27Linux-distro
 My first try of kinda making my own distro/ own desktop based on debian and it uses also Kde-desktop

+what you need!

+Debian 11 or later

+You need to pick the KDE DE cause of the script uses that

+an internet conection

 Screenshot of how it looks https://x27files.xxxwatchd.xyz/api/public/dl/qrHz56mE?inline=true

 This is tested for debian unstable and i might make for other distros like Kubuntu etc...